Xudong-Huang/may/README.md

 Just a simple comparison with the Rust echo server implemented with [tokio][tokio] to get sense about May.

 **Note:**
 > The [Tokio-based][tokio] version is not at it's maximum optimization.
 In theory, `future` scheduling is not evolving context switch which should be a little bit faster than the coroutine version.
-But I can't find a proper example for multithreaded version comparison, so just put it here for you to get some sense about the performance of May.
+But I can't find a proper example for multi-threaded version comparison, so just put it here for you to get some sense about the performance of May.
 If you have a better implementation of s futures-based echo server, I will update it here.

 **The machine's specification:**
   * **Logical Cores:** 4 (4 cores x 1 threads)